Abs Strengthening Exercises

 Exercise mat.

 1. Sit with your knees bent and legs together.
-Pretend that you are holding and balancing a pole in front of you.
+Pretend that you are holding

 2. Lean back and lift your feet off the mat.

-3. Keep your upper body motionless while you tilt your knees from side to side.
+3. Keep your upper body motionless while you tilt your knees from side to

 4. Do the desired number of repetitions.